hms-dbmi/ETLToolSuite-MissionControl/README.md

 # Mission Control User Guide

-This guide will show how to best utilize the processes it contains.
+This guide will show an example of how to run the Nhanes public data set and generate the javabins needed to load an instance of HPDS.

-The guide will utilize some other technologies such as AWS in order to show the complete workflow of the ETL.

 ## Prerequistes
 In order to follow this guide you will need the following prereqs.